Teenage Mutant Ninja Turtles: The Cowabunga Collection: Release and reception

-The Cowabunga Collection was announced as part of the PlayStation State of Play event on March 9, 2022.
-The game was also featured at San Diego Comic-Con 2022.
+Teenage Mutant Ninja Turtles: The Cowabunga Collection was featured at San Diego Comic-Con 2022.
 It was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S on August 30, 2022.
 A limited edition physical version of the game was also released, containing a cloth poster, an acrylic diorama, an enamel pin set, 12 Tournament Fighters cards, and a 180-page artbook.
 The box art and cloth poster were designed by Teenage Mutant Ninja Turtles co-creator Kevin Eastman.
+The game was delisted on Steam in Japan in March 2024, making it only available for people who have purchased the game prior to delisting.